bytecodealliance/bytecodealliance.org/_posts/2026-03-19-five-ways-of-looking-at-jco-part-1.md

 ## Looking ahead

 In the next blog, we’ll take a look at four more ways of thinking about Jco, and break down how you can get involved.
-In the meantime, if you have questions or want to jump in right away, make sure to join the community on the [Bytecode Alliance Zulip has a `jco` channel](https://bytecodealliance.zulipchat.com/#narrow/stream/409526-jco).
+In the meantime, if you have questions or want to jump in right away, make sure to join the community on the [Bytecode Alliance Zulip `jco` channel](https://bytecodealliance.zulipchat.com/#narrow/stream/409526-jco).